-K2 Aviation was founded in 1980, with its primary focus being to bring mountaineers to McKinley.
+K2 Aviation was founded in 1980, with its primary focus being to bring mountaineers to Denali.
 When renowned flightseeing operator Rust’s Flying Service bought K2 in 1996, they increased K2’s emphasis on flightseeing tours, as well as introducing quieter planes and reducing their carbon footprint in the Denali National Park area.
 You can choose from four main tours:

 Glaciers and the Gorge

-On the McKinley Experience Tour, you'll enter a world of jagged mountains and wide, glacier-filled valleys within minutes of departing Talkeetna.
+On the Denali Experience Tour, you'll enter a world of jagged mountains and wide, glacier-filled valleys within minutes of departing Talkeetna.
 Your pilot will narrate via headset how the last ice age shaped the land.
 From your window seat, you'll see a collection of superlative sights: Ruth Glacier and its Great Gorge, whose depth and height combine for an abyss that is deeper than the Grand Canyon; and the Don Sheldon Amphitheater, where a pioneering bush pilot built a mountain shelter surrounded by ice and granite, just a few feet from the edge of a steep cliff.
-The tour takes you within six miles of McKinley's summit.
+The tour takes you within six miles of Denali's summit.
 Glacier landing can be added for additional price.

 Three Mountains, Plus a View of Base Camp